 After developing your circuit, you may want to deploy it.
 However, sharing the details of your circuit with every client might not be desirable.
-You might want to perform the computation in dedicated servers, as well.
+As well as this, you might want to perform the computation on dedicated servers.
 In this case, you can use the

 Serverfeatures of Concrete.

-You can develop your circuit like we've discussed in the previous chapters.
+You can develop your circuit using the techniques discussed in previous chapters.
 Here is a simple example:

 from concrete import fhe

 return x + 42

 Once you have your circuit, you can save everything the server needs:

 server.zipto your computation server.